FrancisSix/ckb-simple-lock-submission/README.md

 ## Notes

 The tutorial app uses the default preimage `Hello World` for the hash-lock example.
-This is fine for devnet learning, but not safe as a production lock pattern.